builtbykaiser/sponge/README.md

 1. Fork this repo
 1. Clone your new repo into your local dev environment & `cd` into the new directory
+1. Ensure you have the npm configs set globally for Font Awesome Pro, or that you have a `.npmrc` file with your Font Awesome Pro auth token ([more info](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro))
 1. Run `bundle install`
 1. Run `yarn install`
 1. Rename `.env.sample` to `.env` (`mv .env.sample .env`)